Backup your server to Memstore using Duplicity

 Restore a backup

-# duplicity restore cf+http://backup /restored-home
+duplicity restore swift://backup /restored-home

 Local and Remote metadata are synchronized, no sync needed.